blackholeinfiverse116-ship-it/nicai-validation-layer/README.md

 # Summary

-This project implements a **domain-level data integrity validation layer** aligned with the NICAI architecture.
+This project implements a **fully observable domain data integrity layer** for NICAI.

-It guarantees:
+The system guarantees:

-* schema-safe validation
+• schema-safe validation
-* batch-safe signal processing
+• batch-safe signal processing
-* deterministic validation results
-* traceable signals for analytics systems
-* clean separation between validation and decision layers
+• traceable validation artifacts
+• telemetry-based observability
+• compatibility with downstream intelligence systems

+The validation layer ensures that only **trusted, structured, and traceable signals** enter the intelligence pipeline.